Did you know there are more than 10 aromatic plants mentioned in the Bible?

 The Christmas tree tradition, although mentioned in the Bible, actually predates Christianity altogether.
 It originated in Paganism, but many different traditional peoples also celebrated evergreen trees.
 To many ancient cultures, evergreen trees served as a symbol of eternal life, and bringing a tree into the home represented the energy of resiliency and strength during cold, dark winter months, and its presence and aroma was uplifting and brightened the home.

 People would use plants such as Cedar, Spruce, Pine, Yew, Fir, and Hemlock as incense, or steep them in water on the stove to fill their homes with a pleasant aroma, which also benefited the immune system.
-The aromatic qualities of evergreens was thought to be helpful in cleansing the home, bringing good health, and protecting against negative energies or spirits.
+The aromatic qualities of evergreens were thought to be helpful in cleansing the home, bringing good health, and protecting against negative energies or spirits.

 10 Biblical Aromatic Plants and Their Traditional Uses